 The extensive security and data protection capabilities also enable you to meet all major compliance requirements.
 For that purpose, you have flexible deployment options in Azure, AWS, any other cloud of choice, on-premise, as a hybrid model or go for a simple SaaS application.

 Above all else, the AI-powered platform provides extensive platform-wide and in-video searchability, easy-to-read actionable video analytics reports and dashboards, a white-label branding portal with custom CSS, automatic transcoding and adaptive bitrate streaming capabilities.

 Let us explore some critical benefits and drawbacks of VIDIZMO in terms of secure video streaming:

-- AES-256 bit encryption at rest is available to protect your content from any unauthorized source.
-Additionally, Key-Encryption Keys (KEK) is utilized to encrypt your Data-Encryption-Keys (DEK).
+AES-256 bit encryption at rest is available to protect your content from any unauthorized source.
+Additionally, Key-Encryption Keys (KEK) are utilized to encrypt your Data-Encryption-Keys (DEK).

 The multitudes of security features might seem a mouthful at first glance.
 However, you can pick and choose what you would like to utilize.

 VIDIZMO is best known for security which is why there are barely any drawbacks to present.
 This is further corroborated by the multitudes of government customers VIDIZMO serves.